I Tested 10 Winter Boots for Men to Find the Best in 2025 (That Are Actually Stylish)

 “You only need waterproof boots if you’re wading through water or standing in it fishing,” Nick explains.
 “The storm Goodyear welts we’re highlighting in this list are water resistant enough for any slushy puddle — plus, they’re resoleable, unlike waterproof boots.”

-We still included some waterproof boots anyway, so you’ve got options.
-So, any boot on this list is well suited to winter wear because of some combination of heightened water resistance, insulation, a grippy sole, and more.
+I still included some waterproof boots anyway, so you’ve got options.
+So, any boot on this list is well-suited to winter wear because of some combination of heightened water resistance, insulation, a grippy sole, and more.

 This list is arranged from cheapest to most expensive, so let’s start off with the best-value winter boot for men.

-- Value: The Hero is the best quality boot for under $200 that we tested.
+- Value: The Hero is the best quality boot for under $220 that I tested.

 - Construction: The resoleable storm welt kept our feet dry without sacrificing durability.